-- Provide a written process to the patient:
+- Provide a written appeals process to the patient:

 - negotiated and incorporated into the annual funding agreement;

-- is comparable to the IHS appeals process; and
+- s comparable to the IHS appeals process; and

 - Ensure that it has left sufficient resources with the IHS to conduct the appeal process.
 NOTE: It is not sufficient to have the IHS appeals procedures negotiated and incorporated into a Tribe’s funding agreement that the IHS appeals procedures will be used without fiscal evidence that sufficient funds have been withheld to pay for a Tribe’s appeals process.

 - Tribal Appeals Process -Title I and Title V Programs.
 Title I and Title V programs that have negotiated and incorporated into their funding agreement provisions to use the IHS appeals procedures; agree to the following terms and conditions:

 - The Area Director and the Director, IHS, will use the IHS regulations and interpretations, not Tribal criteria and interpretations, to adjudicate all CHS claims.
 Agency specified medical priorities and policies will be used to adjudicate Tribal CHS claims.

 - The Title I or Title V programs shall provide necessary documentation required for claims adjudication.
 Depending on the nature of the claim, documentation such as medical records, date of notification, residency documentation, etc., could be required.